kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 - There will be unit tests in the API Server to verify the feature gate forcing more stringent RBAC checks for `pods/exec`, `pods/attach`, and `pods/portforward`.
+- There will be unit tests in the API Server and Kubelet to verify the feature gate `ExtendWebSocketsToKubelet`.

 ### Rollout, Upgrade and Rollback Planning